 thermal conductivity and were therefore ideally suited for the hot and

-Although layout and nature materials helped in providing cool interiors, in many cases additional features such as windtowers were also used to improve ventilation.
+Although layout and natural materials helped in providing cool interiors, in many cases additional features such as windtowers were also used to improve ventilation.
 Decorative detail was confined to colourful floor rugs, intricate wooden lattice work on windows and ornate wooden outer doors.
 Decorative patterns were modelled on traditional Islamic designs.

-Public buildings were largely confined to forts which were seats of local government and mosques where the public congregated for prayer.
+Public buildings were largely confined to forts, which were seats of local government, and mosques where the public congregated for prayer.

 Economic prosperity and the significant increase in population that followed the discovery and export of oil had a huge social and cultural impact, not least of which was an immediate and urgent demand for public buildings and private housing.
 Modern designs and building materials rapidly replaced vernacular architecture, which was soon confined to museums and heritage centres.
 In a very short space of time, sleek glass-fronted skyscrapers altered the urban landscape.